Summer Research Programs

 Veterinarians represent a large, mostly untapped source of biomedical researchers.
 Their training provides them with a thorough understanding of the similarities and differences in physiology and diseases of different animal species (comparative medicine).
 This uniquely qualifies veterinarians to integrate their knowledge into the development of animal models for human diseases.

 Animal models are a critical component of research aimed at translating basic discoveries into clinical applications (translational research), which is an important priority in biomedical research.
-However, because they lack exposure to investigative programs, relatively few veterinary medical graduates pursue training that leads to research careers.
-The Mississippi State University College of Veterinary Medicine (MSU-CVM) offers a Summer Research Experience Program that introduces veterinary students to biomedical research and the exceptional career opportunities available in that field.
+However, because they lack exposure to investigative programs, relatively few veterinary medical graduates pursue training that leads to a research career.
+The Mississippi State University College of Veterinary Medicine (MSU-CVM) offers a Summer Research Experience (SRE) Program that introduces veterinary students to biomedical research and the exceptional career opportunities available in that field.

 The Summer Research Experience is a twelve week program designed to provide student trainees with exposure and training in biomedical research as well as skills that will help them grow into leaders in the veterinary profession.
 By participating in this program, students will gain a solid foundation for making informed career decisions, particularly with respect to careers as veterinary scientists.